The Top Ten Benefits Of Being A Digital Nomad In Asia

-If you’ve been dreaming about moving away from inflation thanks to all the lefties who over regulate life & add to inflation through mismanagement – then becoming a digital nomad in Asia might be for you.
+If you’ve been dreaming about moving away from a high cost of living & economic mismanagement – then becoming a Digital Nomad in Asia might be for you.

-I moved to the Philippines 12-months ago for a change of pace, to enjoy the nature, beaches, friendly people, fruit & seafood, lower cost of living, & to build my business.
+I moved to the Philippines in December 2023 for a change of pace, to enjoy the nature, beaches, friendly people, fruit & seafood, & lower living cost, while building SBM.

-Since 2003, I had travelled to Asia for holidays, starting with Bali Indonesia, which has an amazing Hindu culture & cuisine (nasi goreng & satay sticks), & a good mix of challenging waves, like Uluwatu & Padang Padang, & fun waves like Dreamland Beach.
+Since 2003, I had travelled to Asia for holidays, starting with Bali Indonesia, which has an amazing Hindu culture & cuisine (nasi goreng & satay sticks), & a good mix of waves, like Uluwatu, Padang, & Dreamland Beach.

 I found Thailand in 2008 which has interesting Monk culture, large temples, an amazing Golden Palace along the Chao Phraya river, some of the tastiest food (duck curry), relaxing beaches in Phuket, & the city of Chang Mai with mountains & art factories.